SUNCAT-Center/catmap/tutorials/ase_database/README.md

  - `distance`

 which is useful for making plots of the energy versus reaction coordinate.
-To add formation energies of transition states to your catmap input, you can simply do:
+To add formation energies of transition states to your catmap input, you can use the method:

+    project.get_transition_states('neb.db')

 ## Issues with ASE-incompatible calculators